-Portrait above is Odette Marie Céline Hallowes (née Brailly) by Pietro Annigoni 1961 (ink and tempera on thick paper prepared with gesso).
-Licensed from the National Portrait Gallery for use on this blogpost.
+The portrait above is Odette Marie Céline Hallowes (née Brailly) by Pietro Annigoni 1961 (ink and tempera on thick paper prepared with gesso).
+Licensed from the National Portrait Gallery for use on this blog post.

 I was inspired by an article in the October 2015 Issue of The Simple Things titled ‘Arts in Mind’.
-The article encourages us to look at art more slowly by: choosing quieter times, paying attention to your reactions and simply focusing on a few great works of art that move you somehow.
+The article encourages us to look at art more slowly by choosing quieter times, paying attention to our reactions, and simply focusing on a few great works of art that move you somehow.

 I don’t know about you, but I can find visiting art galleries (particularly in London) rather overwhelming at times.
 They are often busy and packed full of art with tiny little descriptive labels.
 I feel the need to move quickly from room to room like a bumblebee in order to maintain a feeling of spaciousness and ease.

 It was my birthday last week.
 One of our activities was a trip to the National Portrait Gallery to see the Taylor Wessing Photographic Portraits.
 Of course, they were breathtaking and inspiring.
 But they are not the reason for this posting today.

 We had a little time left over to visit a few more of the free exhibits.
 I visited Room 32 which was brimming with sumptuously detailed portraits of the Queen, Hockney, and Princess Diana to name a few….

 I came upon a painting that met me with such a punch to my chest (in a good way).
 I noticed butterflies in my stomach as my nose was pressed up really close to the finer details.
 I stayed in front of this piece for a good 15 minutes…bobbing back and forth pondering what and why I might be feeling undone by it.
 You see it was more textured, loose, and unfinished perhaps.
 Whatever the artist's intention, it was love at first sight.
 It moved me.
 I was left wanting more.